murataslan1/web3-ERC721-5x1/README.md

-# Smart Contract Developer Bootcamp - İTÜ Blockchain Devs
+# Smart Contract Developer  - ITU Blockchain Devs

 In this lesson, we examined the ERC-721 token standard after ERC-20.
 After comparing it with ERC-20, we reviewed the standard contract prepared by OpenZeppelin.
 Then we wrote a simple ERC721 token contract.